WICG/WebApiDevice/README.md

 ### Managed Configuration
 #### Setting up Chrome Policy
-In order to test out managed configuration API, some additional preparation has to be done to the device.
-More specifically, we have to set up a values for ManagedConfigurationPerOrigin policy.
+In order to test out the managed configuration API, some additional preparation has to be done to the device.
+More specifically, you have to set up a proper value for the ManagedConfigurationPerOrigin policy.

-In this instruction, we will currently describe a way of doing it for Chrome OS and Linux platforms.
+In this instruction, we introduce the approach for Chrome OS and Linux platforms.

 ##### Configuration file
 You can create a file */etc/opt/chrome/policies/managed/test_policy.json* on a device, which will contain the information about the managed configuration to be set.